 Dear Collaborators,

-Solar activity remains at an extremely low level.
-The target plage
+Solar activity remains at an extremely low level, with no spots on the

 See http://www.SolarMonitor.org for images and